near/docs/docs/2.develop/contracts/whatiscontract.md

 ---

 ## Contract primitives
-Contract primitives such as FT, NFT and DAOs are fundamental building blocks that can be combined to create awesome user experiences such as reward tokens, decision-making tools and marketplaces.
+Contract primitives such as FT, NFT, and DAOs are fundamental building blocks that can be combined to create awesome user experiences such as reward tokens, decision-making tools, and marketplaces.

 :::tip
 Check our section on [primitives](/primitives/whatareprimitives) to learn more about them